 - If you want to sell your show, often networks are more likely to buy a multicam (they’re cheaper to producer and generally do better in ratings).

 - Some of the best shows of all time were multicams.
-They really aren’t comedy death.
+They really aren’t always comedy death.
+Just usually.

 - I find they’re easier to write.

 I would only advise you to write something in a way that best showcases your abilities as a writer.
 So if you can’t do that in the multicam format, don’t do it.
 But I would at least give it some consideration before you start writing.